Chris8one/MS1-my_portfolio/README.md

 - Samsung Galaxy A20, Google Chrome and Samsungs internet browser.
 - Apple iPhone 7 and 8 with Google Chrome and Safari.

+The scrolling for links on mobile view needs some more work done to it.
+It doesn't scrolls and stops where I want it to.

 ## Deployment

 Live version of my website<br>